A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - The rune giant begins between the runewell and the throne.
 He casts true seeing and then air walks to stay between the PCs and Karzoug as a wall of giant.
     - A warden of thunder stands atop each of the balconies at area Y2.
 Each of them casts chain lightning.
   - ROUND 2:
-    - Karzoug casts Meteor Storm and quickened horrid wilting
+    - Karzoug casts quickened Horrid Wilting and Meteor Storm
     - The blue dragon hinders using physical attacks and breathes lightning if she can.
     - The rune giant defends as Karzoug's bodyguard.
     - The wardens of thunder cast chain lightning again